When it come time to buy or sell a house, most people call a real estate agent to aid in their home sale or purchase.

 Selling Agent, Buyers Agent, Facilitator, Dual Agent, Designated Agency, Non Designated Agency

 Note: agency laws vary from state to state, so check with your particular state, though most states have very similar agency laws to Massachusetts.
+Wheather your a first-time homebuyer in Massachusetts, a move-up buyer, a downsizer, etc… using a buyer’s agent can save you a ton of aggravation.

 Understanding Real Estate Agency

-What Is Real Estate Agency?
+What Is Agency in Real Estate?

 First and foremost Real Estate Agency is to protect the consumer.
 It is at the crux of how an agent interacts with you.
 When you hear real estate agency you usually think about your local real estate office.